-Joint Stock Company Definition, Types, and Procedure of Formation
+Joint Stock Companies: Definition, Types, and Formation Procedures

 A joint-stock company (JSC) is a form of company or joint venture involving two or more individuals that own shares of stock in the business.
 Certificates of ownership ("shares") are issued by the corporation in return for each financial contribution, and the shareholders are free to relocate their ownership interest at any time by selling their shares to others.